swati1345/Pandas_project/README.md

 # Pandas_project
-Here are all my data analysis with python projects
+Here are all my data analysis with python projects.
  I try to solve some basic question in this data